Flexible, Interdisciplinary, Integrative

 Society and Environment introduces students to the main approaches to environmental social sciences, including how social science tools and theories can contribute to understanding environmental problems.

-Consistently placed at the top of national rankings, CNR’s graduate programs allow students to form partnerships with faculty working at the leading edges of their fields.
+Consistently placed at the top of national rankings, Rausser’s graduate programs allow students to form partnerships with faculty working at the leading edges of their fields.

 At UC Berkeley, graduate programs are run by academic departments.
-The College of Natural Resources houses four academic departments and the Energy and Resources Group, a unique interdisciplinary graduate group.
-Even at—especially at—the graduate level in CNR, we value investigating how inter-related concepts intersect in a single area of study.
+The Rausser College of Natural Resources houses four academic departments and the Energy and Resources Group, a unique interdisciplinary graduate group.
+Even at—especially at—the graduate level in the College, we value investigating how inter-related concepts intersect in a single area of study.
 Understanding the bigger picture allows us to make a positive impact on the world.

 For a more information about applying to graduate schools, contact the Grad Division or the academic department that sponsors the program you’re interested in.